jennguyen1/nhuyhoa/_posts/2015-12-27-Resampling-Techniques.md

 **Algorithm:**

 * Repeat a large number of times (idea is to obtain all possible permutations):
-  * Shuffle/scramble the group assignments to each data point
+  * Shuffle/scramble the group assignments to each data point (if paired data, shuffle within the pair)
   * Calculate test statistic for new group assignments
 * Compare distribution of permuted test statistics with the observed test statistic
   * With histogram: where does observed test statistic fall on the distribution of permuted test statistics?